 College of Communication > Faculty & Staff > Faculty A-Z > Barbara Willard

-Prof. Willard’s research focuses on environmental communication.
+Professor Willard's research focuses on environmental communication and the ways in which it shapes beliefs and behaviors that impact our natural world.
+She investigates how agricultural rhetoric informs and influences US cultural eating practices that have a significant bearing on sustainability.
 She examines the rhetoric of landscapes as they are both read by and created by humans.
-Most recently she has been exploring how the transformation of blighted urban areas into farms and community gardens become symbolic sites of empowerment and reconnection with community and the land.
-She also conducts research that assists in the development of public campaigns that encourage pro-environmental behavior such as natural landscaping and support for restoration practices.
-Additionally, she examines how the rhetoric of popular culture and environmental rhetoric intersect, informing and influencing cultural practice.Willard has published articles and book reviews in a variety of journals including
+She explores how the transformation of blighted urban areas into farms and community gardens become symbolic sites of empowerment and reconnection with community and the land.
+She also studies best practices for promoting pro-environmental behavior such as natural landscaping and support for restoration practices.